MicrosoftDocs/VBA-Docs/api/Excel.Protection.AllowDeletingColumns.md

 ## Remarks

 The **AllowDeletingColumns** property can be set by using the **[Protect](Excel.Worksheet.Protect.md)** method arguments.

 The columns containing the cells to be deleted must be unlocked when the sheet is protected.

 ## Example

-This example unlocks column A then allows the user to delete column A on the protected worksheet and notifies the user.
+This example unlocks column A, and then allows the user to delete column A on the protected worksheet.

 ```vb
 Sub ProtectionOptions()